 If you haven’t reviewed your estate planning documents recently, I encourage you to do so today!

-To take advantage of a complimentary values-based estate planning process that United Church Homes is making available to you, contact Gloria Hurwitz, vice president of advancement and communications, at firstname.lastname@example.org or 740.751.8702.
+To take advantage of a complimentary values-based estate planning process that United Church Homes is making available to you, contact Gloria Hurwitz, vice president of advancement at firstname.lastname@example.org or 740.751.8702.